astropy/astroquery/docs/ipac/ned/ned.rst

 .. code-block:: python

-    >>> from astroquery.ned import Ned
+    >>> from astroquery.ipac.ned import Ned
     >>> Ned.clear_cache()

 If this function is unavailable, upgrade your version of astroquery.
 The ``clear_cache`` function was introduced in version 0.4.7.dev8479.

 Reference/API
 =============